venven16/Exploratory-Data-Analysis-on-Spotify-2023-Dataset_HIPE/README.md

 **Description:** The line of code tracks_per_year = spotify['released_year'].value_counts().sort_index() counts the number of tracks released each year in the spotify DataFrame.
 It accesses the 'released_year' column, uses value_counts() to tally the occurrences of each year, and applies sort_index() to arrange the results in chronological order.
 This creates a series called tracks_per_year that shows the distribution of track releases by year.

-**2. Does the number of tracks released per month follow any noticeable patterns?
-Which month sees the most releases?**

 ![image](https://github.com/user-attachments/assets/5563e279-f35f-4ff3-8bab-2b8af9b1c1e2)

 **Function: `plt.figure(figsize=(12, 6))`**